ezakhar/help/en/basics/create-plan-activity.md

 There are two types of activities in Staminity: simple activities and structured activities.
 The coach and the athlete can choose a suitable option for different types of activities.

-* **Simple activities.** The plan is set for whole activity with summary indicators, and the peculiarities are described in the text.
+* **Simple activities.** The plan for it is set for whole activity with summary indicators, and the details is described by the text.
-* **Structured activities.** The activity is divided into segments.
+* **Structured activities.** This activity plan is divided into segments.
 Duration/distance and intensity are planned for each segment.

 Here’s how the same activity
+>* _8 km warm up,_
-“Warm up 8 km, 4 repeats of 1 km with 3:45-3:50 min/km plus 3 minutes rest, cool down 1 km”,
+* _4 repeats of 1 km with pace 3:45-3:50 min/km plus 3 minutes rest,_
+* _1 km cool down”,_

 looks when created with segments and without them:

 ![2 вида тренировок в Staminity](https://content.staminity.com/assets/images/_new/about/2-activity-types.png)